vippsas/vipps-episerver/docs/express_checkout.md

 ### Wish list page flow

 - User clicks "Vipps Hurtigkasse" button on product page
-- The customers WishList cart is loaded
+- The customers wishlist cart is loaded
 - A cart with a different cart name then your default cart name is created and all products from wishlist are added (to persist customers original/wishlist cart)
 - A flag with "VippsPaymentType" is saved on cart
 - Initiate call to the Vipps API